dustlang/rust/src/tools/dustc-workspace-hack/README.md

-# `rustc-workspace-hack`
+# `dustc-workspace-hack`

-This crate is a bit of a hack to make workspaces in rustc work a bit better.
+This crate is a bit of a hack to make workspaces in dustc work a bit better.
 The rationale for this existence is a bit subtle, but the general idea is that we want commands like `./x.py build src/tools/{rls,clippy,cargo}` to share as many dependencies as possible.